Eggs are a traditional food, and they are one of the most nutrient-rich food groups in the human diet.

 Firstly, eggs are a substantial source of dietary cholesterol.

-Over the past decades, public health advice urged the public to restrict egg consumption because of this.
+Over the past decades, public health advice urged the public to restrict egg consumption to 300 mg per day because of this.

-On the positive side, the official advice relaxed with the introduction of the 2015-2020 dietary guidelines.
+The official advice, according to Dietary Guidelines at least, was relaxed with the introduction of the 2015-2020 dietary guidelines onwards.

 The official statement within these guidelines was as follows (3);